markallancourtney/responsive-redux-example-react-web/README.md

 # responsive-redux-example-web

-<a href="https://github.com/markallancourtney/responsive-redux" target="_blank">responsive-redux</a> example for React on the web.

-This is an example of how to use <a href="https://github.com/markallancourtney/responsive-redux" target="_blank">responsive-redux</a> with React on the web
+This is an example of how to use <a href="https://github.com/markallancourtney/responsive-redux" target="_blank">responsive-redux</a> with React on the web.

 # Usage

 - Clone this repository
     - `git clone https://github.com/markallancourtney/responsive-redux-example-react-web.git`
 - Change into this project directory
-    - `cd responsive-redux`
+    - `cd responsive-redux-example-react-web`
 - Install dependencies
     - `npm install`
 - Start server